mfurkanayhan/MFA.Result/README.md

 ## Release Notes
 ### Version 8.0.1
 -   Changed: StatusCode property type has been updated from HttpStatusCode to int.
+## Release Notes for Version 8.0.2
+-   Added `Succeed` and `Failure` methods for clearer result creation.
+Upgrade recommended for improved functionality and code clarity.
 ## License
 `MFA.Result` is available under the MIT license.
 See the LICENSE file for more info.